PrincetonUniversity/job_defense_shield/docs/emails.md

 ## Hyperlinks

-Instead of explicitly displaying URLs in email files, one can create hyperlinks.
+Instead of explicitly displaying URLs in email messages, one can create hyperlinks.
 For example:

 ```
 If you believe that the code is capable of using more than 1 CPU-core then
 consider attending an in-person <a href="https://your-institution.edu/support/help-sessions">Research Computing help session</a> for assistance.
 ```

-Hyperlinks shorten the email message which presumably makes it more likely to be read.
+Hyperlinks condense the email message which presumably makes it more effective.